 This presentation contains "forward-looking information" within the meaning of applicable Canadian securities laws that is based on current expectations, estimates, forecasts and projections about Hydro One's business and the industry in which Hydro One operates and includes beliefs of and assumptions made by management of Hydro One.
-Such information includes, but is not limited to: statements related to Hydro One's transmission and distribution regulatory applications settlement agreement status and, related decisions, and expected impacts and timing; expectations regarding regulatory recovery; expectations related to regulatory models; Hydro One's projected rate base, cash flows and EPS; statements regarding Hydro One's organic growth profile and expected rate base CAGR; expectations regarding future equity issuances; expectations to modernize infrastructure and to invest in the health of the distribution system, including through mass meter and network replacements over a five year period beginning in 2023; statements regarding Hydro One's projected capital investments, and related plans, funding and expectations; statements related to Hydro One's ongoing and planned projects, including estimated cost and anticipated in-service dates of capital projects; statements related to the expected transition from a cost of service to an incentive based regulatory model including expectations regarding the cost and timing of Hydro One's plans; statements relating to Hydro One's strategy, expectations regarding growth opportunities for the telecom business; statements about Hydro One's ongoing and planned sustainability priorities and commitments, including target dates, as they relate to diversity, equity and inclusion, climate change mitigation and adaption, indigenous and community partnerships and other initiatives and related plans; Hydro One's commitment to achieving 3.5% Black executives and female board members; Hydro One's commitment to achieving a target of 30% reduction of GHG emissions by 2050; Hydro One's
+Such information includes, but is not limited to: statements related to Hydro One's transmission and distribution regulatory applications, related decisions, and expected impacts and timing; expectations regarding future equity issuances; expectations related to regulatory models; Hydro One's projected rate base, cash flows and EPS; statements regarding Hydro One's organic growth profile and expected trate base CAGR; expectations regarding future equity issuances; expectations to replace end-of-service infrastructure; statements related to Hydro One's ongoing and planned projects, including estimated cost and anticipated in-service dates of capital projects; statements related to the expected transition from a cost of service to an incentive based regulatory model including expectations regarding the cost of Hydro One's plans; statements relating to Hydro One's strategy, expectations regarding growth opportunities for the telecom business; statements about Hydro One's approach to sustainability including the development of Hydro One's pilot project for heavy-duty electric charging stations; Hydro One's commitment to achieving 30% female executives and female board members by 2022; Hydro One's commitment to achieving a target of 30% reduction of GHG emissions by 2030 and net-zero GHG emissions by 2050; Hydro One's commitment to increasing Indigenous procurement spend to 5% of total procurement spend by 2026; plans to transform 50% of Hydro One's fleet of sedans and SUVs to plug-in electric or hybrid EVs by 2025 and 100% by 2030; expectations regarding Hydro One's 2019 to 2022; and statements related to credit ratings.

-Words such as "aim", "could", "would", "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", seek", seek", seek", estimate", "goal", "target" and variations of such words and similar expression are intended to identify such forward-looking information.
+Words such as "aim", "could", "would", "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", seek", "estimate", "goal", "target" and variations of such words and similar expression are intended to identify such forwardlooking information.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-In particular, the forward-looking information contained in this presentation is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operating framework for Ontario's electricity market or for Hydro One specifically; favourable decisions from the OEB and other regulatory bodies concerning outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes in rate orders or rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of US GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to
+In particular, the forward-looking information contained in this presentation is based on a variety of factors and assumptions including, but not limited to: the scope of the COVID-19 pandemic and duration thereof as well as the effect and severity of corporate and other mitigation measures on Hydro One's operations, supply outstanding and future rate and other applications; no unexpected delays in obtaining required approvals; no unforeseen changes to rate setting methodologies for Hydro One's distribution and transmission businesses; the continued use and availability of U.S. GAAP; no unfavourable changes in environmental regulation; a stable regulatory environment; no significant changes to Hydro One's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the rocts of currently available to Hydro One including information obtained by Hydro One from third-party sources.
+Actual results may differ materially from those predicted if any such differences occur.
+Factors that could cause actual results or outcomes to differ materially from the results expressed or implied by forward-looking information and results of operations in Hydro One Limited's most recent annual information form, the sections entitled "Risk Management and Risk Factors" in Hydro One Limited's most recent interim management's discussion and analysis of the financial condition and results of operations and the secti